Government and Policy

 “There was no swap or concession [for Russian hacker Burkov’s release]” — Bryan Vorndran, FBI

-With the notion of Russia being a “formidable foe” in the cyber arena, Representative Jim Jordan asked why Aleksei Burkov, a Russian hacker, who in 2020, pleaded guilty and was sentenced to nine years in US prison for running a website that “sold more than 150,000 stolen credit card accounts” resulting in “more than $20 million in fraudulent purchases on US cards” was suddenly deported from the US to Russia in September, 2021.
+With the notion of Russia being a “formidable foe” in the cyber arena, Representative Jim Jordan asked why Aleksei Burkov, a Russian hacker, who in 2020, pleaded guilty and was sentenced to nine years in a US prison for running a website that “sold more than 150,000 stolen credit card accounts” resulting in “more than $20 million in fraudulent purchases on US cards” was suddenly deported from the US to Russia in September, 2021.

 The FBI’s assistant director for cyber said he didn’t know why Burkov, whom CNN reported was seen as “a key player in Russia’s cybercriminal underworld” by US officials, was allowed to board a commercial flight back to Moscow.